Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Panthers stats and trends

-- The Panthers have been favored by 3.5 points or more two times this season and have covered the spread in all of them.

-- Carolina's games this year have gone over the point total one time in four opportunities (25%).
+- This season, the Panthers have won against the spread in each of their two games as a favorite of 3 points or more.

-- The Panthers put up 24.3 points per game, comparable to the 26.5 per outing the Eagles give up.
+- The Panthers score 24.3 points per game, comparable to the 26.5 per contest the Eagles give up.

-- In games that Carolina picks up over 354.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Carolina picks up more than 354.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over four times this season, two more turnovers than the Eagles have forced (2).
+- This year, the Panthers have turned the ball over four times, two more than the Eagles' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Eagles.